saurabh-hirani/icinga-external-cmds-generator/README.md

 ### Examples

-* Cache the icinga data locally:
+1. Cache the icinga data locally:

 ```
 $ ./get_icinga_data.sh $NAGIRA_HOST $NAGIRA_PORT
 ```

-The above command does the following:

-  - Generates hosts, services and hostgroups data from nagira and dumps their json in the **cache/** dir.
+The above command generates hosts, services and hostgroups data from nagira and dumps their json in the **cache/** dir.

-* Generate a shell-script which will disable service checks on all hosts belonging to a hostgroup which matches **stage** but not **stage-local**
+2. Generate a shell-script which will disable service checks on all hosts belonging to a hostgroup which matches **stage** but not **stage-local**

 ```